TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionsnapshotfailedcom.md

 	* Click on the **General** tab and restart the service and click **OK**.
 	* Back in the Services window, right click on the **COM+ System Application service** and select **Restart**.

-*  Go back to the Services window and start the **Distributed Transaction Coordinator** service by performing the below steps:
+* If unable to restart the **COM+ System Application service** then uninstall/install Distributed Transaction Coordinator service performing the below steps:

 	* Stop the MSDTC service
 	* Open a command prompt (cmd)
 	* Run command **msdtc -uninstall**
 	* Run command **msdtc -install**
 	* Start the MSDTC service

 * After completing above troubleshooting steps, trigger an ad-hoc backup from the [portal.azure.com](https://portal.azure.com) to see if the backup operation succeeds. *If the operation fails, then complete the steps in the following section.*<br>

 **Error due to IaaS VM provider Service<br>**